 Day 2: Get to know Ulaanbaatar.
 Today we will visit a few notable sites in UB including a Buddhist monastery and the national museum.
 Later we'll enjoy a traditional arts performance and a welcome dinner.
-Note: All meals on the trip are included in the trip price.

 Day 3: Fly to South Gobi.
 Today we'll be in the Gobi Desert!
 We’ll walk through Yol Valley (Lammergeier’s Gorge), a picturesque narrow valley rich in wildlife including the Bearded Vulture known as the Lammergeier.
 Overnight in a Ger Camp.